Pobre rico, pobre: Cultural aspects

 The name of Brayan Galindo reflects an irregular adaptation of Brian to the Spanish, just as Rosmery is adapted from the original Rosemary.
 It reflects the fact that many Latin Americans adopt foreign names thinking that it is an indication of socioeconomic status.

-The use of earpieces bluetooth in permanent form and cellular an intelligent Treo 650 by Andrés Ferreira tries to accentuate its characteristic Yuppies.
 Andrés is portrayed as a very arrogant person, who gives no vacations on Christmas to his employees and ignores his mother's advice.
 So his mother wants to give a lesson to Andrés by exchanging Brayan's and Andrés' roles.
 During this event Andrés falls in love with Rosmery while Brayan breaks his relationship with her because he has begun an affaire with María Fernanda, a super-model fortune-hunter who was Andrés' girlfriend.

 The social consequences of massive dismissals of 200 employees as result of a reconstruction inserts a dramatic effect in the plot, and contribute to create a cold image of the enterprise world and Andrés Ferreira.